 Article continues below this ad

 Well, we can’t say for certain but remember the last Ryder Cup edition when the US team faced an embarrassing defeat in Rome?
-But it wasn’t just a strong European side but also several distractions, including ones that raised whether all the American players were even committed enough to be there.
+It wasn’t just a strong European side but also several distractions, including ones that raised concerns about whether all the American players were even committed enough to be there.

 A report made claims concerning the US team locker room and tagged it as “fractured.”
-Not only this but it seemed to have highlighted two names largely—Schauffele and teammate Patrick Cantlay.
+Not only this but it seemed to have essentially highlighted two names—Schauffele and teammate Patrick Cantlay.
 Later, many from the team, including then-captain Zach Johnson, went out and out to deny the credibility of such remarks.
 But then Xander’s father ended up adding more fuel to the fire.

 ADVERTISEMENT